EemeliHeinonen/ActivityMotivator/README.md

 ### Project idea & summary ###

+An android application which helps you stay active during your workout or walking trips by monitoring your heart rate.

 #### Activity Motivator with Polar H6 heart rate monitor
 Uses any BLE Heart rate monitor